| |

 rats are now found throughout the world, including the USA,

+UK and parts of Europe.
 Currently, breeders across Australia are working

 to introduce new colours and coat types. the Downunder rat